galitz/red4/README.md

-# red4
+# Random red4 notes
 Scripts and tools for red teams, bug bountys and so on.

-## red4.sh
+## Enumeration
-This is the thing.

-### Files.txt
+### FTP Enumeration
-These are the interesting files to look for.
-One per line.
+* Try using absolue paths which are not visible from the current top level PWD (especially Microsoft FTP)

+## Exploits
+* exploit-db, searchsploit are only as useful as the folks submitting material to them.
+Lots of exploit writers publish on github and that's it.